WordPress.com vs WordPress.org: which one do you actually need

 What is the difference between WordPress.com and WordPress.org

-Which one do you actually own
+Which one gives you more control

 Which version can use any plugin or theme